Today's Holidays for March 26

 1934 Alan Arkin American Tony-winning actor, director.
 Stage: Enter Laughing (1963, Tony).
 Film: Catch 22 (1970).

 1931 Leonard Nimoy d.
 2015 American actor, director.
 TV: Star Trek (Spock).
 Music: Leonard Nimoy Presents Mr. Spock's Music From Outer Space (1967).

 1930 Sandra Day O'Connor American lawyer, U.S. Supreme Court Justice.
 She was the first woman associate justice of the U.S. Supreme Court (1981).

-1923 Bob Elliott American Peabody-Emmy-winning comic actor, member of the radio comedy team Bob & Ray.
+1923 Bob Elliott d.
+2016 American Peabody-Emmy-winning comic actor, member of the radio comedy team Bob & Ray.
 TV: Get a Life (as the bathrobe-wearing father - he is also Chris' real-life father).

 1911 Tennessee Williams d.
 1983 (Thomas Lanier Williams), American Pulitzer-winning playwright.
 Writings: The Glass Menagerie (1944), A Streetcar Named Desire (1947, Pulitzer), and Cat on a Hot Tin Roof (1955, Pulitzer).